-Canada’s Food Guide recommends that you eat one dark green vegetable everyday.
-Read on to learn how you can include these tasty, nutritious and inexpensive foods into your healthy food choices.
+Canada’s Food Guide recommends that you eat plenty of vegetables and fruits including, dark green vegetables everyday.
+Read on to learn how you can include these tasty, nutritious and inexpensive foods into your daily food choices.

 Locally grown leafy greens are generally available June to October.
 Some leafy greens like greenhouse lettuce are available all year long.
-Look for the Foodland Ontario logo or ask your store manager when shopping to know if your leafy greens are grown locally.
 When you buy local food, you support farmers so they can keep producing high quality, affordable food we can all enjoy.
+Check your local farmer’s market or ask your store employee to know if your leafy greens are grown locally.

 A closer look at dark leafy greens

-Here is some information about some of the leafy greens that you can find in many Ontario grocery stores.
+Here is some information about some of the leafy greens that you can find in many grocery stores and local markets.

 Bok choy (Chinese chard)

-A member of the cabbage family, bok choy is good in stir-frys, salads, soup or as a quick side dish.
+A member of the cabbage family, bok choy is tasty in stir-frys, salads, soup or as a quick side dish.
 Look for smooth stems and leaves that are not wilted.
 Wrap in plastic and keep in the bottom of the refrigerator for about a week.
-Try this recipe: Chinese Vegetables Roll-Ups.
+Try this recipe: Tofu Vegetable Soup.

 Collard greens (collards)

 A variety of cabbage that does not form a head, but instead has long and flat leaves.
 They taste similar to cabbage or kale.
 Collards taste milder when they are cooked (they can be bitter when raw).
-Ontario collard is sometimes available in the winter or early spring.
+Local collard is sometimes available in the winter or early spring.
 Look for crisp, green leaves without any yellow.
 Store in the refrigerator wrapped in plastic for 4-5 days.
-They taste similar to cabbage or kale.
-Collards taste milder when they are cooked (they can be bitter when raw).
 Try in stir-frys, soups or any way that you would prepare cabbage or spinach.
-Try this recipe: Tilapia with Curried Collards and Tomatoes.
+Try using collards instead of cabbage in this recipe: Bean-Stuffed Cabbage Rolls.

 This grows wild and commercially.
 They have bright-green jagged leaves that are slightly bitter.
 Older dandelion greens should be cooked; younger ones can be cooked or served raw as a salad green.
 Keep 1-2 days in the refrigerator wrapped in plastic.
 You can substitute them for any recipe that calls for kale, collards, Swiss chard, spinach and rapini.
-Try them in this recipe: Mulligatawny Soup.
+Try them in this recipe: Broccoli, Kale and Lentil Soup.

 A member of the cabbage family with long, curly leaves.
 Remove the tough center stalks before cooking.
 Prepare the same way you would spinach.
 It’s good in salads, omelets, pastas, stir-frys and soups.
 You can also use it raw in salads.
 Look for small bunches with no limp or yellowing leaves.
 Store in the refrigerator wrapped in plastic for 5-7 days.
-Try: Crispy Kale Chips.
+Try: Crispy Kale Chips or Avocado, Kale and Quinoa Salad

 Rapini (broccoli raab)

 Looks like thin broccoli stalks with small clusters of buds and smooth leaves.
 It tastes bitter but cooking helps to mellow the taste.
 It’s very popular in Italian cooking where it is steamed, sautéed or braised.
 Keep for 3-5 days wrapped in plastic in the refrigerator.
-Try this recipe: Ontario Sautéed Rapini.
+Try this recipe: Whole Wheat Pasta with Rapini, Grape Tomatoes and Mushrooms.

 Has a mildly sweet yet slightly bitter flavor with large green (and sometimes red, orange and yellow) ribbed leaves and thick stalks.
 Leaves can be used in salads and both leaves and stalks can be steamed or sautéed.
 It is used like spinach, but requires slightly longer cooking because of its thicker texture.
 Store in the refrigerator wrapped in plastic for 2-3 days.
-Try these recipes: Swiss Chard Frittata in a Pita or Swiss Chard and Crunchy Apple Salad.
+Try these recipes: Hearty Manitoba Vegetable Soup or Eat Your Greens Frittata.

 These are the fuzzy green leaves that are the top of the root crop.
 They are sweet when young (the best time to eat them raw) but get tough and strong tasting as they age.
 Look for crisp greens with an even colour and no yellow.
 Avoid those that are wilted.
 Remove the thick ribs before cooking.
 Try boiling, sautéing, steaming and stir-frying.
 Keep 1-2 days in the refrigerator wrapped in plastic.
 You can substitute them for any recipe that calls for kale, collards, Swiss chard, spinach and rapini.
 Try them in this recipe: Swiss Chard and Navy Bean Soup.